woocommerce/woocommerce/plugins/woocommerce-admin/client/components/dropdown-button/README.md

 Dropdown Button
 ====

-A button meant for use as the launching button in Gutenberg's `<Dropdown />` component.
-The button is 100% width of its container and displays single or multiple lines rendered as `<p/>` elments.
+A button useful for a launcher of a dropdown component.
+The button is 100% width of its container and displays single or multiple lines rendered as `<span/>` elments.

 ## How to use: